-The Directors are responsible for preparing the financial statements, which they confirm give a true and fair view of the Group and Company's state of affairs and the profit or loss for the year ended 31st December 2023.
-The financial statements comply with the provisions of the Companies and Allied Matters Act (CAMA), 2020, International Financial Reporting Standards (IFRS) and Financial Reporting Council of Nigeria (Amendment) Act, 2023.
+The Directors are responsible for preparing the Financial Statements, which they confirm gives a true and fair view of the Group and Company's state of affairs and the profit or loss for that period.
+The Financial Statements is prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act, 2023.
 In so doing, they ensure that they act in accordance with the Directors' responsibilities outlined below:

-- 1. The Board is charged with ensuring that appropriate values and ethics of the Company are agreed upon and that appropriate procedures and policies are in place to ensure that these are implemented effectively.
+- 1. The Board is charged with ensuring that appropriate values and ethics, of the Company are agreed and that appropriate procedures and policies are in place to ensure that these are implemented effectively.
 The Board ensures leadership through oversight and review.
 Supported by its Committees, the Board sets the Company's strategic direction and aims to deliver a sustainable increase in shareholder value over the longer term. - 2.
 The Board ensures that proper accounting records are maintained.
-The accounting policies are consistently applied, and appropriate financial statements are prepared on a going concern basis, conforming to applicable laws and standards.
+The accounting policies are, consistently applied, and appropriate financial statements are prepared on a going concern basis, conforming to applicable laws and standards.
 Most of this responsibility is delegated to the Board Finance and Investment Committee. - 3.
 The Board ensures that internal control procedures are established to safeguard the Company's assets and detect fraud an other irregularities.
 It also oversees the implementation of risk assessment processes to identify, manage and mitigate the principal risks of the Company's business.
 Much of this work is delegated to the Board Audit, Risk and Compliance Committee. - 4.
 The Board reviews the remuneration framework, performance criteria and succession planning at Board and Executive Management level.
 It also oversees the Group's human resources strategy, including the organisational and compensation structures.
 Much of these responsibilities are delegated to the Board Remuneration, Governance and Nomination Committee. - 5.
 The Board reviews the structure of the Board and develops governance policies in line with regulatory requirements and international best practices.
 Many of these responsibilities are delegated to the Board Remuneration, Governance and Nomination Committee.

-CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 Directors' Report continued
+CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024

 6. The Board ensures that the technical and operational aspects of the business are conducted in line with global best practices.
 It assesses the feasibility of proposed new projects and ensures that plant operations comply with local and international laws and align with our business goals.
-Also, it is responsible for overseeing the business's new technology and development programmes.
-Many of these responsibilities are delegated to the Board Technical and Sustainability Committee.
+Also, it is responsible for overseeing new technology and development programmes of the business.
+Many of these responsibilities are delegated to the Board Sustainability and Technical Committee.